orealy/project1/readme.md

 Step 3 - Once this is done run "dessis SD201_pot.cmd".
 Note that the "SD_msh.grd", "SD_msh.dat" and mosQD4.7.par are also specified in the potential file(SD201_pot.cmd).
 All the required equations will be solved.

-Step 4 - To view the results, run "tecplot_ise SD_des.dat SD_msh.grd".
-All the
-necessary plots such as electron density, conduction band, etc... will be seen in a GUI.

-For the time being, make sure that you are comfortable with the flow, and then try to understand the commands specified in the model and potential files.
-The way to go about with the commands is : look up each command in the TCAD manuals I had given you.
-Reading the complete manual from scratch is quite impractical.

 Once, you reach this step, I will give you a .cpp file for extracting the TCAD data and using them in a program like MATLAB for further processing.